A Taste of Morocco

 I was happily welcomed into the kitchen in the homestead to see them cooking and pick up some tips.

 After the high mountains, I headed into the desert by 4×4 to experience camel riding and glamping (in between seeing the argan cooperatives and the goats in trees!).
 I then moved on to the beautiful laid back coastal town of Essaouira to experience the music, fresh fish dishes, markets and local silver crafts (they filmed parts of Game of Thrones here on the ramparts as well as the 1952 Orson Welles film Othello).

 My trip ended in Agadir to try out surfing and yoga for a few days!
 The whole trip was filled with amazing food and hospitality, the guides and people were warm and friendly and happy to share their culinary skills throughout the journey.
-It was an amazing adventure that I would highly recommend and I have future plans to travel more around Morocco as it is such a diverse country with so much to offer (when this pandemic is over!)
+It was an amazing adventure that I would highly recommend and I have future plans to travel more around Morocco as it is such a diverse country with so much to offer.

 More about the cuisine…

 Moroccan food is incredibly diverse, thanks to the country’s interaction with other cultures and nations over the centuries, including Berber, Moorish, Arab and Mediterranean influences.

 Food definitely holds a special place in the heart of most Moroccans forming an integral part of their culture and history, local dishes are famed for their strong flavours, extravagant spices and colourful presentation, which is why they’re such a treat to eat.
 Despite the deliciousness of Moroccan cuisine, however, it’s actually quite simple as dishes revolve around a handful of trademark dishes and long-held traditions.

 The main Moroccan dish most people are familiar with is couscous, usually eaten in a tagine with a wide selection of vegetables and meat or chicken.
 They also use additional ingredients such as plums, boiled eggs, and lemon.